Monkey AIsland: The Hallucination of Monkey Island

 System and Constraints

 The first generation of Monkey AIsland was produced using Perplexity Computer in March 2026.
 The system was given a single natural-language prompt describing the creative brief.
 No code was pre-written.
 No assets were provided.
 No reference material was supplied beyond the prompt itself.
-The system was responsible for all decisions regarding engine architecture, art style, music approach, puzzle design, script writing, and deployment.
+Every decision - engine architecture, art style, music approach, puzzle design, script, deployment - was the system’s own.

 What Was Produced